duritong/puppet-nagios/README.md

 Options to change the behavior of the nagios class:

-- allow_external_cmd: Set to true, if you'd like to ensure that your http daemon can write to the external command file.
-You may also need to flip "check_external_commands" in "nagios.cfg" to enable this functionality.
+- `allow_external_cmd`: Set to true, if you'd like to ensure that your http daemon can write to the external command file.
+You may also need to flip `check_external_commands` in `nagios.cfg` to enable this functionality.

 For the irc_bot class: